 I bought my first Intel-based computer in 1998.
 It had a Pentium 200MHz CPU, 32MB of RAM, a 3.2GB hard drive, a 3.5" floppy drive, and a CD-ROM drive.
 I upgraded it to a 233MHz CPU, 128MB of RAM, a 40GB hard drive, and a CD-RW drive.

 My next computer is one that I built from scratch in 2001.
 It had a Pentium 4 3GHz CPU, 256MB of RAM, a 40GB hard drive, a 3.5" floppy drive, a CD-RW drive, and a 32MB video card.
 It was later upgraded to 2GB of RAM, a 60GB primary hard drive, and a 250GB secondary hard drive, a DVD-RW drive, a 128MB video card, and a Wi-Fi card.
 I've had to replace a few parts over the years (video card, hard drive, and two power supplies), but it was still in use until my latest build.

 In 2018 I built a new PC.
 Its primary use is as a file/backup/media server.
-It has an Intel Celeron dual core 2.9 GHz CPU, 8GB of RAM, a 1TB primary hard drive, a 2TB secondary hard drive, an external DVD-RW drive, a wireless keyboard and mouse, and Windows 10.
+It has an Intel Celeron dual core 2.9 GHz CPU, 8GB of RAM (updgraded to 32GB in March 2021), a 1TB primary hard drive, a 2TB secondary hard drive, an external DVD-RW drive, a wireless keyboard and mouse, a 24-inch monitor and a 22-inch monitor, and Windows 10.